 Residents of West Virginia are experiencing damage from blasting activity related to the mining and natural gas drilling industries.

 If you believe that excavation blasting has damaged your home and property, there are some steps you can take for your safety and for the successful resolution of a homeowner’s insurance claim.
-Also, in some cases you may have the right to file a lawsuit against the company who caused the damage for additional compensation.
+Also, in some cases, you may have the right to file a lawsuit against the company that caused the damage for additional compensation.

 Explosives are commonly used in road construction, building site preparation, the installation of utility lines, the construction of gas pipelines and water lines, sewer lines, quarrying, and mining.
 When the explosives are detonated in rock a shock wave is produced and gas pressure is formed.
 A certain amount of energy will radiate from the blasting site.

 Companies who use blasting must abide by government regulations and must be monitored and reported.
 Liability insurance is required for all blasting operations.
 Common damages from blasting include cracks in plaster, drywall, mortar joints, basement damage to masonry walls, nail pops, water leaks in the foundation, and ceiling fissures.

 If a blast has caused debris to fly through the air and damage your home or business property, you must contact the State’s Fire Marshall at 304-558-2191.
 They should dispatch a field compliance officer to your home, usually within twenty-four hours.